There is no place I rather visit than Disneyland. Thousands of other locals feel the same. At a certain point though the crowds will be unavoidable.

 Take advantage of the transportation.
 The monorail and the Disneyland Railroad are a great way to reach your destination when it’s crowded.
 You may have to wait in line but you won’t have to brave the crowds.

 When Disneyland is packed avoid rides, you do not have a FastPass for.
 Find something to eat.
-For example in my Festival of holidays post there’s a link to the menu.
-When it’s busy, I will pick a booth and get a snack.
+When it’s busy, I will pick a quick service location and get a snack.

 Order and find a place to relax.
 Take a breather.
 You could try relaxing at Alfresco Tasting Terrace at Wine Country Trattoria.
 This is a hidden spot in California Adventure.
 At Disneyland Hungry Bear is in Critter Country is often not crowded.
 You can take the Disneyland Railroad and disembark in New Orleans Square and walk over.
 There are benches that overlook the Rivers of America on the lower level.
 It is a great place to relax.